-For qualitative tests, Participant results will be compared with the intended result, also called the assigned value, based on expert assessment.
+For qualitative tests, participant results will be compared with the intended result, also called the assigned value, based on expert assessment.
 A result which is the same as the assigned value is considered satisfactory.
 This approach is also used for quantitative tests when the target analyte is absent and for semi-quantitative tests where the assigned value may be a range of results.
+This option can also be used when the minimum number of participants is not reached for an adequate Z score calculation.